ShivangGoswami/findtheword/README.md

 go run main.go
 ```

-By Default, sample input is present in main function(in main.go).This can be changed to try an other input.
+By Default, sample input is present in main function(in main.go).This can be changed to try any other input.

 ## Testing